-Kawhi Leonard Files Applications For Two Trademarks For New Clothing Brand
+NESN

 Kawhi Leonard is looking to get into the apparel business, but not before trying to lock up a few key trademarks.

-Leonard’s company, Kawhi Leonard LLC, has filed applications with the United States Patent and Trademark Office to trademark two phrases: “WHAT IT DO BABY” and “CITY VIEWS OVER INTERVIEWS.”
-The phrases would be used as either the slogan or the name of a new clothing brand selling “athletic and athletically-inspired clothing,” per the applications.
+Leonard’s company, Kawhi Leonard LLC, has filed applications with the United States Patent and Trademark Office to trademark two phrases: “WHAT IT DO BABY” and “CITY VIEWS OVER INTERVIEWS,” per their website.

+Trademark lawyer Josh Gerben explained the details in a video he released on his Twitter.

+The phrases would be used either the slogan or the name of a new clothing brand selling “athletic and athletically-inspired clothing,” per the applications.

-The trademark applications were filed on Oct.
-23, the day after he and the Los Angeles Clippers defeated the Los Angeles Lakers 112-102.
+The trademark applications were filed Oct.
+23, the day after he and the Los Angeles Clippers defeated the Lakers 112-102.

 The phrase “What it do baby” quickly morphed into a viral meme after Leonard used the phrase in an Instagram post in June.